superKalo/super-repo/README.md

 The mapping of the attribute names you'd like to use across your codebase with the attribute names coming from the server response.

+- In case the server response is a single Object or an Array of Objects:

-- In case the server returns a single Object, you can use the following syntax:
+  - Syntax 1: In case the server returns a single Object, you can use the following syntax:

     ```javascript
     const WeatherRepository = new SuperRepo({